Courses

 Offered at UConn Hartford, Stamford, Storrs, and Waterbury campuses; also offered as an Early College Experience course.

-ENGL 1004 is open to any student who would like more individualized attention in preparation for the First-Year Writing Wequirement.
+ENGL 1004 is open to any student who would like more individualized attention in preparation for the First-Year Writing Requirement.
 It is designed to help you practice the reading and writing skills essential to university work.

 The course will immerse you in a variety of composition practices and work across different media, including written, visual, and audio.
 You will practice: